 In concert with secretin's actions, simultaneously cholecystokinin (CCK), another hormone is issued by the duodenum, that stimulates the gallbladder contraction which enables the delivery of stored bile.

-Secretin hormone modulates water and transportation of electrolytes in epididymis epithelial cells, liver cholangiocytes and in pancreatic duct cells.
+Secretin hormone modulates water and transportation of electrolytes in epididymis epithelial cells, liver cholangiocytes, and pancreatic duct cells.

 It plays a vital role in the vasopressin-independent regulation in the kidneys for renal water reabsorption.

-To optimize hormone health, a protein-rich diet is a must and experts recommend a minimum of 20–30 grams of protein consumption per meal.
-A Protein-rich food or meal must include meat, especially lean meats, seafood and poultry.
+To optimise hormone health, a protein-rich diet is a must and experts recommend a minimum of 20–30 grams of protein consumption per meal.
+A Protein-rich food or meal must include meat, especially lean meats, seafood, and poultry.

 Regular activity and engaging in some form of exercise be it dancing, yoga, strength training, aerobics, etc. will keep the hormonal balance game strong and one will be devoid of health problems.

-Management of stress: When one is stressed, the release of hormones are affected and in most cases declination is seen that can be very concerning and lead to severe health problems.
+Management of Stress: When one is stressed, the release of hormones is affected and in most cases declination is seen that can be very concerning and lead to severe health problems.

-Avoid refined foods and sugars that also damages the digestive system which messes up the secretin release as well.
+Avoid refined foods and sugars that also damage the digestive system which messes up the secretin release as well.

 Have healthy habits like consuming green tea, avoid undereating like do not starve yourself in the name of diets and other fads and there is no need for overeating as well, both are damaging in the long run.

 Consume fatty fish and other healthy and good fats.
-Unlike the other diets that suggest avoiding fat, it is important to keep in mind that healthy fats are good for the body that aids hormone release.
+Unlike the other diets that suggest avoiding fat, it is important to keep in mind that healthy fats are good for the body and aid hormone release.

-Having eggs and eating fibre-rich food is very crucial for hormonal balance.
-Fruits like berries, oranges, melon and pear, broccoli, carrots and sweetcorn are the high fibre containing vegetables and others are nuts and seeds.
+Having eggs and eating fiber-rich food are very crucial for hormonal balance.
+Fruits like berries, oranges, melon and pear, broccoli, carrots, and sweetcorn are high fiber-containing vegetables and others are nuts and seeds.